 Experiment

 A total of 20 specimens with a surface area of approximately 25 cm2 were cut from each sample.
-The surface of the specimens was cleaned with isopropanol and rinsed with de-ionized water.
-After drying, the specimens were placed in a dust-free container and kept under standard laboratory conditions (23°C, 50% RH) for at least 24 hours before further treatment.
+The surface of specimens was cleaned with isopropanol and then rinsed with de-ionized water.
+After drying, the specimens were placed in a dust-free container and kept under standard laboratory conditions (23°C, 50% RH) for at least 24h before further treatment.
 Half of the specimens were then exposed to accelerated ageing; the other half were not.
-Fig. 1 illustrates this approach.
+Fig. 1 illustrates the approach.

 Accelerated Ageing: UV Exposure

-The UV exposure test of the 6 different materials was carried according to ISO 4892-2:2013 Method A Cycle No. 1 with a dark period of 8 hours.
-The total requested exposure time was 1000 hours.
+The UV exposure test of the 6 different materials was carried according to ISO 4892-2:2013 Method A Cycle No. 1 with a dark period of 8h.
+Total requested exposure time was 1000h.

 Biological Test: Mold Growth, DIN EN 60068-2-10

 Testing was performed according to DIN EN 60068-2-10:2006-03.
-The surface of the specimens was inoculated with a mixed suspension of different mold fungi (9 types; concentration of the suspension: 1.0 x 106 spores/ml) and incubated under optimal conditions to allow development of the fungi.
-The test climate was 28 ± 2°C and relative humidity was 95 ± 4%.
+Surfaces of specimens were inoculated with a mixed suspension of different mold fungi (9 types with 1.0 x 106 spores/ml concentration) and incubated under optimal conditions for development of fungi.
+Test climate was 28 ±2°C with relative humidity of 95 ±4%.

-Two variations of the test were carried out: for example, in the case of UV aged test objects, 5 pcs were tested with addition of saccharose while 5 pcs were tested without.
-After 2 weeks and 4 weeks, infestation on the surface was evaluated by visual examination.
+Two variations of the test were performed: for example, in the case of UV aged test objects, 5 pcs were tested with addition of saccharose and 5 pcs without.
+After 2 and 4 weeks, infestation on the surface was evaluated by visual examination.

 Hydrophobicity Classification Test

-2. DL/T 810-2002 (Electric Power Industry Standard of the People’s Republic of China – Technical Specification for ±500 kV D.C.
+When the biological testing was completed, hydrophobicity class was determined.
+Sample surfaces were inclined 25° with respect to the plane and sprayed continuously for 25s using de-ionized water.
+Immediately after the end of spraying, HC was determined according to IEC 62073-2003 (Guidance on the measurement of wettability of insulator surfaces) and (2) DL/T 810-2002 (Electric Power Industry Standard of China – Technical Specification for ±500 kV D.C.
 Long Rod Composite Insulators), where HC 1-2 corresponds to a hydrophobic surface and HC 6-7 to a hydrophilic surface.

 Second Biological Test on UV-Aged Insulation Materials

-To understand if and how soon fungi will again form a biofilm on those insulators that already underwent fungal infestation, a second biological test was performed.
-To encourage fungal growth, only the UV-aged materials were considered in this run, and the test was performed under one variation with the addition of saccharose.
+To understand whether and how soon fungi would again form a biofilm on insulators that had already undergone fungal infestation, a second biological test was performed.
+To encourage fungal growth, only UV-aged materials were considered in this run, and the test was performed under one variation with the addition of saccharose.

-Compared with the first test, the HC levels of all HTV silicone materials were similar or somewhat improved, while the hydrophobicity of the LSR insulator and the porcelain insulator was remarkably superior to the previous level (i.e. from HC 4-5 to HC 1-2, and from HC 5-6 to HC 1-2, respectively.)
-The reason for such improved hydrophobicity in these materials is not clear and further investigation may be needed.
+Compared to the first HC test, the HC level of all HTV silicone materials was similar or somewhat improved, while the hydrophobicity of the LSR insulator and the porcelain insulator was remarkably superior to the previous level, i.e. from HC 4-5 to HC 1-2, and from HC 5-6 to HC 1-2, respectively.
+The reason for such improved hydrophobicity for these materials was not clear.

 Case Study

-A 145 kV class service bushing fitted with an HTV polymeric insulator, returned by a concerned asset owner from an installation in tropical environment, was tested for wet performance.
-The objective was to find out whether the electrical performance under wet conditions had been reduced because of biofilm formation.
-The tests were selected to reflect as many operating conditions as possible and performed in the following sequence:
+A 145 kV class service bushing fitted with an HTV type polymeric insulator that had been returned by a concerned asset owner from service in a tropical environment was tested for wet performance.
+The goal was to determine whether its electrical performance under wet conditions had been reduced because of the biofilm.
+Tests were selected to reflect as many operating conditions as possible and performed in the following sequence:

 • Hydrophobicity classification, IEC TS 62073;